 Grasslands – with the help of fire & large herds – created an open sunlit world, extraordinarily rich in plants & animals – now all threatened by a trillion trees.
 Grasses call for wisdom & understanding. #Grasslands #Forests #TrillionTrees Script & narration by William Bond

-The great savannahs of East Africa—home to nomadic pastoralists and spectacular wildlife populations—are productive and resilient landscapes that are often un-appreciated or ignored.
+The great savannas of East Africa—home to nomadic pastoralists and spectacular wildlife populations—are productive and resilient landscapes that are often unappreciated or ignored.
 Credit: ILRI.

 Dr Jonathan Davies, Coordinator, IUCN Drylands Programme, highlights the need for appropriate policy & investment in pastoralists and their rangelands, where they produce high-value food & fibre and safeguard globally important ecosystem services.
 Credit: International Union for Conservation of Nature (IUCN)

-Prof. Dr Ian Scoones, Institute of Development Studies (IDS), UK, with key points from PASTRES (Pastoralism, Uncertainty, Resilience) report on livestock & climate change (https://pastres.org/climate-livestock): livestock is not a climate 'villain'; pastoralists’ experiences suggest a more complex picture.
-Credit: PASTRES.
+Prof. Dr Ian Scoones, Institute of Development Studies (IDS), UK, with key points from PASTRES (Pastoralism, Uncertainty, Resilience) report on livestock & climate change: livestock is not a climate 'villain'; pastoralists’ experiences suggest a more complex picture.
+For the full report, see https://pastres.org/livestock-report/ Credit: PASTRES.

 Animated video produced in partnership with CELEP/DITSL (German Institute for Tropical & Subtropical Agriculture) as part of course material for "Pastoralism in Development" MOOC by IIED/Misereor and Saverio Krätli